Train a Span Classifier#

 Training an entity linker (NEL) model with transformers#

-For a state-of-the-art NER sytem you should fine-tune transformer embeddings, and use full document context (see our FLERT paper for details).
+For a state-of-the-art NER system you should fine-tune transformer embeddings, and use full document context (see our FLERT paper for details).

 Use the following script: